AdobeDocs/campaign-web.en/help/v8/campaigns/manage-campaigns.md

 * The **Workflows** tab lists all workflows linked to the campaign.
 This tab also allows you to create a new workflow inside the campaign.
 See this [section](create-campaigns.md#create-campaigns).

-* The **Deliveries** tab lists all deliveries linked to the campaign.
+* The **Deliveries** tab lists all deliveries linked to the current campaign.
 You can also create a new delivery inside the campaign.
 See this [section](create-campaigns.md#create-campaigns).

 ## Duplicate and delete a campaign